SOCI C1000 3 Units

 Lecture: 54 contact hours

-Prerequisite: ENGL 101 or ENGL 101H
+Prerequisite: ENGL C1000 or ENGL C1000H

 This course is a sociological and interdisciplinary examination of racial and ethnic groups in American society.
 Topics include historical and contemporary events and practices that have institutionalized racism including the social struggles of the four racialized core groups, with a focus on introductory concepts of ethnic studies, intersectionality, and anti-racist approaches toward social justice and equity.
 This course is intended for students in the Honors Program but is open to all students who desire more challenging course work.
-(This course is also offered as ETHS 141H)
+This course is also offered as ETHS 141H.
+(Formerly SOC 141H)

 Associate Degree Applicable